uwe-app/app/decks/wireframes/editor/site/new-project.md

 +++
-title = "04.
+title = "05.
 New project"
 +++

-In the *launch view* if a user selects the *New Project* option they are presented with a view allowing blueprint selection and controls for project fields.
+If a user selects the *New Project* option they are presented with a view allowing blueprint selection and controls for project fields.

-When the user selects *Create Project* and it is successful they will move to the *Project editor* view.
+When the user selects *Create Project* and it is successful they will move to the *Project Editor* view.
 Form validation or project creation errors can be shown inline.

 <div class="wireframe flex padded sml rhythm">
   <span>Main tool bar w/ Logo</span>